-- Form of published results; typically, data will be reported in the aggregate only, but sometimes direct quotes or specific data points may be reported; see the discussion below regarding confidentiality
+- Form of published results; typically, data will be reported in the aggregate only, as a summary of the individual responses, but sometimes direct quotes or specific data points may be reported; see the discussion below regarding confidentiality

 - Statement regarding the confidentiality of the data and who will have access to the data.
 Confidentiality refers to the privacy of the raw data the participant is providing.
 Raw data can include completed questionnaires, recordings, transcripts of interviews or focus groups, or behavioral records.
 If verbatim responses will be reported (e.g., direct quotes from an interview or focus group), provisions for protecting the privacy of the participants must be discussed, such as the use of pseudonyms.
 Confidentiality is particularly important when data will not be anonymous; see discussion of anonymity below.

 - Measures to protect the security of the data while it is being collected and afterwards